 On-street Parking Policy

 As Castle Rock thrives, parking along the Town's streets has become a highly desired amenity.
 With that in mind, it's important that parking policies are implemented consistently.
 That's why the Town has been working to draft a policy to guide parking along public streets in neighborhoods and commercial/retail areas.
 Town Council approved that policy in May 2018.

-In summary, the proposed policy would:
+In summary, the adopted policy (PDF):

 Some homeowners associations have their own parking rules and regulations.
-It is worth noting that this proposed policy has no bearing on those covenants, nor enforcement of those covenants.
+It is worth noting that this policy has no bearing on those covenants, nor enforcement of those covenants.